FarzeenZainab/snap-lens/README.md

 ## Features

 - Image Upload: Users can upload images from their local machine.
+(Coming Soon)
 - Zoom Functionality: Users can zoom in or zoom out on the uploaded image to view details or get an overview.
 - Tag Creation: Users can create tags on specific areas of the image using their mouse.
 - Visual Highlighting: When the user releases the mouse, the application highlights the tagged area and creates a box on the screen where the user dragged the mouse.